 The MCMC algorithm requires evaluating $\tau_{\lambda_{L}}^{-1}$ excessively.
 It can be evaluated numerically or through a dictionary-lookup method.
 In practice, we have found that the dictionary-lookup method is particularly fast and robust.
 Modeling the upper tail-dependence can be done in the same manner.

 Our model in Section \ref{sec:copula-model} is covariate-dependent.
-Let $l(\varphi)=x'\beta$ be the link function where $\varphi$ is the parameter of interest.
+Let $l(\varphi)=x'\beta$ be the link function where $\varphi$ is the feature of interest.
 The gradient expression can be written as

-When the conditional link function is used, e.g. $\tau$ depending on $\lambda_{L}$ in our model in the link function $l(\tau|\lambda_{L})=x'\beta$, the gradient for $\lambda_{L}$ is slightly complicated.
+When the conditional link function is used, e.g. $\tau$ depends on $\lambda_{L}$ in our model in the link function $l(\tau|\lambda_{L})=x'\beta$, the gradient for $\lambda_{L}$ is slightly more complicated.
 One needs to write $\tau$ as a function of $\lambda_{L}$ with the link function and substitute it into the copula density.
 The gradient for $\lambda_{L}$ is obtained thereafter.
-The details are straightforward, but lengthy, and will be omitted here.
+The details are straightforward, but lengthy, and are omitted here.